agimus-project/winter-school-2023/perception/README.md

 The perception course will cover two main areas: (i) object 6D pose estimation from images and (ii) object tracking from videos.
 The former is based on [HappyPose](https://github.com/agimus-project/happypose), our open source reimplementation of state-of-the-art object pose estimation methods called CosyPose and MegaPose.
-The latter is based on DLR Tracker based on the work of Stoiber et al.
+The latter is based on an object pose tracker called [M3t](https://github.com/DLR-RM/3DObjectTracking/) based on the work of M. Stoiber et al (DLR), for which we wrote a python wrapper [pym3t](https://github.com/MedericFourmy/pym3t).

 The course is based on following publications: